Illumina/manta/src/markdown/mantaUserGuide.md

 Additional secondary output is provided in `${MANTA_ANALYSIS_PATH}/results/stats`

 * __alignmentStatsSummary.txt__
-    * fragment length quantiles for each input BAM file
+    * fragment length quantiles for each input alignment file
 * __svLocusGraphStats.tsv__
     * statistics and runtime information pertaining to the SV locus graph
 * __svCandidateGenerationStats.tsv__